 As well as providing an online platform where our clients can convert and transfer large amounts of currency online we also have a bank of experienced dealers who can trade for you over the phone.

 There are certain times of day when market prices are tighter and it is advisable not to trade around certain economic figures that are released to the market.

 If you have a particularly large currency trade we are able to finesse the order into the market so the price does not get pushed by increased volumes.

 Safety of your funds in currency transfer risk

 Firstly avoid scams by doing some basic research.
 Search Google for bad reviews and check the FCA register to make sure your broker is regulated here.

 Never trust any financial services business that is not regulated by the FCA or based in the UK.

-It’s important to note that unlike banks, currency brokers are not covered by the FSCS so you don’t get protection if the firms goes bust when your money is in transit.
+It’s important to note that, unlike banks, currency brokers are not covered by the FSCS so you don’t get protection if the firm goes bust when your money is in transit.